1. Independent Shopping

 Malvern’s town centres (at Great Malvern, Barnards Green and Malvern Link) are second to none with their selection of independent shops and retailers.
 The range of produce from florists to jewellers to curios and arts and crafts, you won’t find anywhere else; exploring Malvern’s incredible shopping scene will never be boring.

 In addition to the many farmers’ markets held throughout the year, whatever your desired treasure you’ll find it here.
-From the Great Malvern Farmers’ Market, the Vintage and Retro fair, artisan Arts Market, and many more.
+From the Great Malvern Farmers’ Market, artisan Arts Market, and many more.
 There’s something for everyone!

 2. Malvern Theatres